 "I think what you are seeing right now is that a lot of teams are keying on Nate," said Wisbey.
 "What they are not remembering is Nick."

 It took just under eight minutes for Tornaritis to make his mark in his first District final.
 The sophomore collected the ball in the middle of the field before making a run down the left side.
-After entering the top of the box, Tornaritis sent a
+After entering the top of the box, Tornaritis sent a shot that slipped just inside the right post past a diving goalkeeper to make it a 1-0 game.

 Midway through the 15th minute, Tornaritis was taken down in the process of taking a shot in the middle of the box, setting up a penalty kick.
 Pomeroy got the call and easily placed a shot inside the right post to double the Crusaders advantage.